Blue Screen of Death

 🧪 Crash Drill Workshop

 After the prank, walk everyone through a real incident-response checklist: save work, sync files, reboot gracefully.
-The juxtaposition of fake panic and real best practices reinforces healthy habits.
+The juxtaposition of momentary surprise and real best practices reinforces healthy habits.

 🖼️ Set Dressing